nfinit/resources/readme.md

-The Survival Guide Collection
+The Digital Survival Guide Collection
 --------------------------------------------------------------------------------

-This is a test.